 Make Your Own Filler

-The most reliable way to match the color of a species of wood to fill holes in a wood floor is to mix sawdust from that wood species with glue.
+The most reliable way to match the color of a species of wood to fill holes in a wood floor is to mix sawdust from that wood species with glue or another type of binder.
 Don't use just any glue, though, or it may discolor the sawdust.
 Avoid PVA or carpenter's glue.
 No matter what type of sawdust you mix, the final color will be a dull yellow or even gray.

 The best glue for this purpose is called wood flour cement, which is a type of epoxy adhesive.
 In a pinch, you could also use conventional clear epoxy or even clear lacquer or polyurethane.
 Mix the binder with sawdust to make a thick paste, and be sure to use it quickly before the binder sets.